tighten/ozzie/README.md

 ### Compiling the Frontend Assets

-Use Laravel Mix to automatically compile JS/CSS on save:
+Use Vite to automatically compile JS/CSS on save:

 ```bash
 npm run dev